Isabel Taylor Lopatin, 64, of Cold Spring, died on March 11, 2018, after a 14-year battle against a rare bone-marrow

 Isabel also was a member of St. Mary’s Episcopal Church in Cold Spring, where she sang in the choir and served on the vestry.

 Isabel had the rare ability to elicit the best from people of all kinds.
 That’s because there was not an ounce of rancor in her, even though she was not blind to others’ (as well as her own) failings.
 This quality made her an effective and respected leader, both professionally and in the community organizations of which she was a member.

 During the long course of her devastating illness, she never once uttered a word of self-pity, fear or anger.

 She is survived by her husband, Arthur Lopatin; her mother, Kathryn Carlisle Schwartz; her sisters, Angela Schwartz and Julia Schwartz; and her nieces and nephews, Serena Kunzler, Alma Kunzler, Alex Lopatin and Theodore Lopatin.

 A memorial service will be held at St. Mary’s Church on Monday, March 19, at 7:30 p.m.
 Memorial contributions may be made to the Myeloproliferative Disorders Research Program at the Mount Sinai Health System, c/o Dr. John Mascarenhas, 1 Gustave L. Levy Place, Box 1079, New York, NY 10029-6574, and/or St. Mary’s Church (stmaryscoldspring.org).Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.